activeadmin/activeadmin/docs/12-arbre-components.md

 title and a hash of attributes as arguments.
 If a sidebar is present, a panel will take up the remaining space.

-This will create two stacked panels:
+This will create two vertically stacked panels:

 ```ruby
 show do